Mgbos/printf/README.md

-This is a team project by Chiemela Mgbeokwer and Ibrahim Abdullahi
+This is a team's project by Chiemela Mgbeokwere and Abdullahi Ibrahim